the-dilo/micrometre-software-development-stack/README.md

 * Eclipse-che with cloud IDE in a docker container with persistent data volume.

-remove-bloat.sh,
-removes extra packeges not allways used.
+* Remove-bloat.sh, removes packeges not allways used.

-post_install.sh
-adds the nesseary packages .
+* Post_install.sh, adds extra packages .

-Docker software containerization platform
-Eclipse Che workspace server and cloud IDE